Githubarunkumar847/gas-utility-service/README.md

- Here's a polished and professional README file content for your GitHub repository:

----

 # Gas Utility Service

 The **Gas Utility Service** project is a Django-based web application designed to streamline service request management for gas utilities.
 This project demonstrates a scalable architecture, clean code practices, and practical implementation of Django’s capabilities for handling requests efficiently.